Pickaria/PterodactylPowerAction/README.md

 ## Motivations

-I am running Minecraft servers on dedicated hardware at home, and I wanted to save energy costs by stopping empty servers.

-My Limbo server is running on a low power ARM Single Board Computer to further save costs.
+I am running Minecraft servers on dedicated hardware at home, I wanted to save energy costs and memory usage by stopping empty servers.
+Running the waiting server on a low power ARM Single Board Computer can also further save costs.

+## Contributing

+Contributions are welcome!
+If you encounter any issues or have suggestions for improvement, please submit an issue or pull request on GitHub.
+Make sure to follow the existing code style and include relevant tests.

+1. Fork the repository.
+2. Create a new branch `git checkout -b <branch-name>`.
+3. Make changes and commit `git commit -m 'Add some feature'`.
+4. Push to your fork `git push origin <branch-name>`.
+5. Submit a pull request.